ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 ## 2009-07-03

 *  [[Eric Forgy]] created [[exchange law]] blank (perhaps by accident?) and [[Toby Bartels]] wrote a very brief stub there.
    *  _Eric_: This was not an accident.
 I was cleaning some pages and wanted a redirect for [[exchange laws]], but [[exchange law]] did not exist yet, so I created it so I could insert a redirect assuming (correctly) that someone would fill in some content.
+   *  _Toby_:  I wouldn\'t agree with your assumption.
+What I wrote there is not very useful; if I\'d waited to write it by choice rather than by necessity, then I would have written rather more.

 * [[Urs Schreiber|Urs]]